Undecidability of the Spectral Gap (full version): Encoding QTMs in local Hamiltonians

 Ideally, we would like it if, when the QTM reaches one of these configurations, the clock continued ticking but the encoded QTM did nothing for the remaining time steps.
 However, simply omitting transitions out of these configurations causes a subtle but important issue relating to unitarity of the quantum transition rules, which will be crucial to the analysis of the resulting Hamiltonian in \cref{sec:local-Hamiltonian_analysis}.

-If we complete the partial $U$ (associated with the Track 1--3 transitions $\twocellshoriz{\blankL}{\arrLone} \longrightarrow \twocellshoriz{\arrLone}{\blankR}$) as defined so far by \cref{eq:QTM_transition_rules,eq:QTM_qf_transition_rule,eq:QTM_leftarrow_sweep} to a unitary, this will add additional transitions out of the final state $q_f$, and also out of configurations with the head at the beginning or end of the chain.
+If we complete the partial $U$ (associated with the Track 1--3 transitions $\twocellshoriz{\blankL}{\arrLone} \longrightarrow \twocellshoriz{\arrLone}{\blankR}$ ) as defined so far by \cref{eq:QTM_transition_rules,eq:QTM_qf_transition_rule,eq:QTM_leftarrow_sweep} to a unitary, this will add additional transitions out of the final state $q_f$, and also out of configurations with the head at the beginning or end of the chain.
 But this means that, instead of the encoded QTM doing nothing for the remaining time steps after reaching such a configuration, it will continue to evolve in some arbitrary way, depending on the particular choice of completion of $U$.
 On the other hand, if we omit transitions out of these configurations, the resulting $U$ will only be a partial isometry, not a full unitary.

-We need to use up any remaining time steps in a controlled way, such that the Track~5 QTM tape is left unaltered after the QTM enters $q_f$ or runs out of tape.
+It will be important in what follows (\cref{sec:local-Hamiltonian_analysis}) to ensure that the local update rules are extended to a unitary.
+We would therefore like to use up any remaining time steps in a controlled way, such that the Track~5 QTM tape is left unaltered after the QTM enters $q_f$ or runs out of tape.
 To this end, we deliberately add additional transitions out of the final state $q_f$, and also out of configurations with the head at the beginning or end of the chain, which cause the QTM to switch over to running some other, inconsequential computation to use up the remaining time.
 This time-wasting computation will use Track~6 as its tape, leaving the configuration of the Track~~5 QTM tape untouched.

 The only requirement on this time-wasting computation is that it must be guaranteed not to halt or run out of tape before it has used up all the remaining time steps of the clock (otherwise we face the same unitarity issue once again).
 The natural choice is simply to run the same base-$\zeta$ counter computation as the clock (but running on Tracks~4 and~6).
 The counter TM never halts; it increments the number written on its tape forever, or -- when encoded on a finite chain -- until it runs out of tape space.
 Furthermore, since the clock will already have ``ticked'' for some positive number of time steps before this time-wasting counter TM starts running, the clock counter TM is guaranteed to run out of tape (and hence the clock stop ticking) first.